Here we have collected a list of the most frequent questions we receive from travellers, in an effort to help you organize and plan your visit.

 What are the sleeping arrangements?

-All of the boats in our tours have private cabins with air conditioning.
-If the weather is fine, you may wish to spend the night sleeping under the stars on the deck of the boat.
-Although this is allowed, please check with the staff on board first to ensure that there is no bad weather expected in the night.
+All our boats feature private cabins with air conditioning.
+If the weather is good, you may wish to spend the night sleeping under the stars on the top-deck.
+This is perfectly fine and allowed, but please check with the staff on-board first, to ensure you’re not rudely awakened by a shift in weather in the middle of the night!

 Will there be life jackets on the boat?